Canada's House speaker resigns over inviting a man who fought for a Nazi unit to Parliament

 “It’s highly unfortunate and the only winner here is the Putin regime, which is already spinning what happened on Friday to justify its ongoing military actions in Ukraine,” said Daniel Béland, a political science professor at McGill University in Montreal,

-The opposition Conservatives in Canada have blamed Trudeau, but Béland noted that the speaker’s role in Canada is as an officer of Parliament who does not participate in partisan caucus meetings and is not a member of the Cabinet.
+The opposition Conservatives in Canada have blamed Prime Minister Justin Trudeau, but Béland noted that the speaker’s role in Canada is as an officer of Parliament who does not participate in partisan caucus meetings and is not a member of the Cabinet.

+“Canada’s reputation is broken.
+This is by far the biggest hit Canada’s diplomatic reputation has ever taken under in history and it happened under Justin Trudeau’s watch,” Opposition Conservative leader Pierre Poilievre said.

+Poilievre said everyone in the House of Commons on Friday should have been vetted with Zelenskyy in attendance.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.